jlord/git-it/README.md

 ## Hello, future Forkers, Branchers and Pull Requesters!

 This app runs in your Terminal (Mac) or Bash (Windows) and has challenges for learning Git and GitHub.
-It uses the _real_ terminal (so you'll be learning the awesome command line), it uses _real_ Git and GitHub (instead of emulating the command line Git environment as some online apps do) which means when you finish all of the challenges you'll have _real_ repositories on your GitHub account and green squares on your [contribution chart](https://github.com/blog/1360-introducing-contributions).
+It uses the _real_ terminal (so you'll be learning the awesome command line), it uses _real_ Git and GitHub which means when you finish all of the challenges you'll have _real_ repositories on your GitHub account and green squares on your [contribution chart](https://github.com/blog/1360-introducing-contributions).

 ![contributions](https://raw2.github.com/jlord/git-it/master/ghcc.png)